 In Building, a new and weighty volume of letters written between 1960 and 1975, all of Berlin’s characteristic gifts are on display… Serious and sceptical, wry and self-aware even when pessimistic, he is revealed once again as a captivating presence - Financial Times

-Sir Isaiah Berlin, O.M., was born in Riga, Latvia, in 1909.
-He came to England in 1919 and was educated at St Paul's School and Corpus Christi College, Oxford.
-At Oxford, he was a a Fellow of All Souls College (1932-8, 1950-67), a Fellow of New College (1938-50), Chichele Professor of Social and Political Theory (1957-67), first President of Wolfson College (1966-75), and President of the British Academy from 1974 to 1978.
-His achievements as a historian and expositor of ideas earned him the Erasmus, Lippincott, and Agnelli Prizes, and his lifelong defence of civil liberties earned him the Jerusalem Prize.
+Isaiah Berlin, OM, was born in Riga, now capital of Latvia, in 1909.
+He came to England in 1921 and was educated at St Paul's School and Corpus Christi College, Oxford.
+At Oxford he was a Fellow of All Souls College (1932 –8, 1950 –67, 1975–97), a Fellow of New College (1938 –50), Chichele Professor of Social and Political Theory (1957 –67), first President of Wolfson College (1966 –75) and President of the British Academy (1974–78).
+His achievements as a philosopher and historian of ideas earned him the Erasmus, Lippincott and Agnelli Prizes, and his lifelong defence of civil liberties the Jerusalem Prize.
 He died in 1997.

 Henry Hardy, a Fellow of Wolfson College, Oxford, is one of Isaiah Berlin’s Literary Trustees.
 He has (co-)edited many other books by Berlin – including this volume’s two predecessors, Flourishing and Enlightening – and other authors, and is also the editor of The Book of Isaiah: Personal Impressions of Isaiah Berlin (2009).